-I'm currently working on my medical degree.
+I'm currently working on merging my medical studies with other passions.
 I have studied foreign languages, volunteered in overseas medical missions as well as domestic missions and am actively involved in my church.
 I am also a 2LT in the United States Air Force and fully believe in the Air Force Core Values of Integrity, Service Before Self, and Excellence in All We Do!
-I have been tutoring for about 10 years and/or teaching and look forward to helping you surpass your academic goals.
-I have worked with all age groups from ages 5 to 60 and enjoy that moment when my students grasp a concept that initially caused them to struggle.
-I am available for tutoring in person and online.
+I have been tutoring for about 12-15 years and/or teaching and look forward to helping you surpass your academic goals.
+I have worked with all age groups from ages 3 to 55 and enjoy that moment when my students grasp a concept that initially caused them to struggle.
+I am available for tutoring online.

 Education & Certification